12. Chasing a Ghost

 “Well he ain’t fuckin tellin me much more’n that.”

-Chip sat at his desk next to Lori’s, slapped a reporter’s notebook down and swiveled to address her and Kevin.
+Chip sat at his desk next to Lori’s, slapped a reporter’s notebook down; swiveled to address her and Kevin.

 Lori said, “They can’t stop the transfer?”